MoistSadness/Sorting-Algorithms/README.md

-# Sorting-Algorithms
-Practicing all the sorting algorithms
+1. Practicing all the sorting algorithms
+2. Learn how to benchmark certain processes
+    I'm pretty sure my way of doing benchmarching sucks, but it works so whatever.